alessio94/easyjet-leptons-met/bbbbAnalysis/README.md

 2. Run the ntupler on those files:
     - Resolved: ```bbbb-ntupler ttbar_PHYS_10evt.root --run-config bbbbAnalysis/RunConfig-Resolved.yaml --out-file output_PHYS_bbbb_resolved_ntuple.root ```
     - Boosted: ```bbbb-ntupler ttbar_PHYS_10evt.root --run-config bbbbAnalysis/RunConfig-SH4b.yaml --out-file output_PHYS_bbbb_boosted_ntuple.root ```

+3. Input PHYS samples can be found in the "datasets" directory.

+4. Choose your run-config file.

+5. Running on the Grid (* Please test your setup before running bulk grid submission)
+- This is hadled by the easyjet-gridsubmit script.
+To run a test job on the grid please use the following command:
+"easyjet-gridsubmit --mc-list input_sample.txt --exec bbbb-ntupler --run-config bbbbAnalysis/RunConfig-All.yaml --campaign TestXXX  --nGBperJob 2 --noTag"

+- It is recommended to run from a central tag for large scale productions.
+If you have some local updates, you will be invited to commit them and a tag will be created to be pushed on your fork.
+If you want to avoid this, you can use the --noTag options.

+- Grid submission scripts are now available in the "scripts" directory.

 # Output